robertmaxrees/robertmaxrees.github.io/_posts/2015-01-17-write-cleaner-javascript.md

 -	Favor functional abstraction over other forms of abstraction.
 -	Be easy to read, be consistent, and use good practices.

-I'll go ahead and cover these, and give some code examples where possible.
+I'll go ahead and cover these, and give some code examples to illustrate points.

 ## Separate data from logic